WLIT-FM

 WLIT-FM (93.9 MHz, "93.9 Lite FM") is a radio station in Chicago, Illinois.
-Owned by iHeartMedia, it broadcasts a soft adult contemporary format.
+Owned by iHeartMedia, it broadcasts an adult contemporary format.
 Its studios are located at the Illinois Center complex in the Chicago Loop, while the station transmitter is on top of the Willis Tower.

 History

 WEBH

 This station signed on the air as WEBH-FM on April 7, 1958; the call letters stood for the Edgewater Beach Hotel, the location of its original studios and transmitter site.
 The station was owned by the Buddy Black Broadcasting Co.

 WEBH-FM aired easy listening music, along with popular jazz on weekday evenings, a classical music block on Sundays afternoons, and Sunday morning religious programming.
 In 1968, the station's transmitter was moved to Riverside Plaza, and its studios were moved to the Congress Plaza Hotel.
-In 1969 the station was sold to Rich Communications Corp. for $325,000.
+In 1969, the station was sold to Rich Communications Corp. for $325,000.